TALXIS/docs/src/en/developer-guide/applications/solution-components/form.md

 >EntityName\FormXml\card\
 ___

-### **Managed suffix**
+### **Managed Suffix**
-Exported forms from DEV environment do not have this suffix: _managed Make sure you add it in file name because otherwise it can cause a lot of troubles with solution upgrades.
-(And that is the last thing you want to happen.)
+Exported forms from DEV environment do not have _managed suffix.

+Make sure you add this suffix in file name because otherwise it can cause a lot of troubles with solution upgrades.

 **Example:**